Utility Maximization Under Endogenous Uncertainty: Notation and Assumptions

-Let $A$ be the set of alternatives available to the agent.
-Let $\Omega$ be the (possibly infinite) set of possible realizations of a random variable.
-The associated probabilities are given by the measure $m_a$.
-The subscript $a \in A$ signifies that the measure depends on the agent's choice.
-Note that we do not require the support of the random variable to be the same for every choice of $a$.
-Concretely, we allow for $\omega \in \Omega$ such that $m_a (\omega) = 0$ but $m_{a'} (\omega) > 0$.
+$X$ is the set of possible realizations of a random variable. $\mathcal{F}$ is the Borel $\sigma$-algebra on $X$.

-Let $u(a, \omega)$ be the agent's utility function.
-We want to prove that the following maximization problem has at least one solution:
+The probability measure on $X$ depends on the decision maker's choice of action.
+The measure is given by $m_a$ when the decision maker chooses $a \in A$.
+Note that we do not require the support of the random variable to be the same for every choice of action.